OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/delete-instance.md

 Usage: Octopus.Server delete-instance [<options>]

 Where [<options>] is any of:

-      --instance=VALUE       Name of the instance to delete
+      --instance=VALUE       Name of the instance to use

 Or one of the common options:

       --help                 Show detailed help for this command

 ```